 These cooling devices are an easy but very expensive(to your pocket as well as the environment) way to reduce the impact of the sultry heat waves of summer.
 Although their use can’t be completely dropped from our lives, but can surely be minimized with the adoption of smart tricks & construction designs.

 Here are some construction tips and designs you can consider to keep your house cool :

 1) Orientate for the Ideal Position

-An abode receiving an optimum amount of heat and chill to keep winters warm and summers cool makes an ideal place to reside in.
+An abode receiving an optimum amount of heat and cold to keep winters warm and summers cool respectively makes an ideal place to reside.

 Keeping the sun’s path and prevailing wind patterns in view, orientate your house to get the most of the natural sources of energy.
 Orientate the largest dimension of the house towards north and south to avoid the heavy solar exposure in summers.
 During the construction of your house, try that more of the windows face south than either east or west.
 Varying the size of the windows is also crucial for controlling the ingress and egress of the climatic elements.

 Proper insulation hinders the movement of heat between the two mediums.
 Insulating all the key areas like walls, windows, doors, ceilings and lofts would bar the entry of heat in the summers and cold in the winter.
 There are two main types of insulation methods: Bulk and Reflective foil insulation.

 Bulk insulation: It is the most common type of insulation that uses still air as the chief insulating material trapped within the structure.
 The structure can be made up of batts, boards and blankets.

 Reflective foil insulation: This kind of insulation uses a foil which simply reflects back the heat into the same medium.
 It is an ideal choice for warmer climates.